 A move towards consistency

-Earlier in July, the UCL completed a more than two year process to draft a Uniform VCBA.
-This model law— as with others promulgated by the UCL—is intended to be used as a template for state legislatures seeking to enact virtual currency legislation.
-Although the UCL does not have the authority to impose uniformity, the existence of a Uniform VCBA greatly increases the likelihood of a consistent regulatory framework for virtual currencies across all states.
+Earlier in July, the ULC completed a more than two year process to draft a Uniform VCBA.
+This model law— as with others promulgated by the ULC—is intended to be used as a template for state legislatures seeking to enact virtual currency legislation.
+Although the ULC does not have the authority to impose uniformity, the existence of a Uniform VCBA greatly increases the likelihood of a consistent regulatory framework for virtual currencies across all states.

 Importantly, by emphasizing "unilateral" and "indefinitely" in its definition, the Uniform VCBA distinguishes between entities that fully control consumers' virtual currency and those that provide non-custodial services, such as multisignature or "multisig" authentication.
 Multisig is a security technique that, among other functions, allows an owner of virtual currency to require multiple cryptographic keys (for these purposes, a key is analogous to a password) to initiate a transfer of coins.
 But implementing multisig requires an individual owner to allow a third party to store one (or more) keys that are associated with the coins.
 Multisig systems block the third party from initiating a transfer without authentication by the owner and establish mechanisms to ensure the third party cannot prevent the owner from initiating transactions.
 Providers of multisig authentication (and other non-custodial services) do not control consumers' virtual currency and, under the Uniform VCBA, would not be required to obtain a license.